 3) Purchase herbs from a reputable company with a personal passion for health and the environment (they commit to sustainable harvesting methods); many companies simply buy imported herbs from other countries in bulk (most likely to lowest quality herbs) and resell them at higher prices under an appealing branding; you can ensure a company’s standards are top-notch if its products have been independently tested by a consumer quality control regulator.

 4) Quality herbs should always match the plant’s aesthetics, aroma, texture, and taste; if they don’t, the plant has most likely been contaminated by chemical processing.

-5) Buy locally whenever possible; local production ensures freshness and greater potency, and having a closer relationship with the distributor ensures that you have more knowledge and insight over-harvesting and processing methods.
+5) Buy locally whenever possible; local production ensures freshness and greater potency, and having a closer relationship with the distributor ensures that you have more knowledge about their production methods.

 And if you would like a personal recommendation on where to get the most quality herbs online, one of my favorite herbal stores is Starwest Botanicals – one of the oldest, largest, and all-organic herbal stores in the US!
 They have some of the highest quality controls with an in-house quality control laboratory and their own production space, and commit to using renewable energy, reducing waste, and recycling.

 *Starwest Botanicals is the herbal store of my preference and is my affiliate partner.
 You won't be charged anything by purchasing herbs through the link on my website, but a small part of the proceeds of your purchase will help the growth of my small business.
 Thank you!

 The Best Practices to Keep the Vagina Healthy Naturally

 When it comes to health, no one treatment or solution will be sustainable for the long term – healing is truly a holistic process.
 For optimal vaginal health, these are some of the best practices you can incorporate into your lifestyle so that your feminine essence can be nurtured, protected, and revitalized.